 This Confirmation shall confirm the Transaction agreed to on the date hereof and binding between Mariner Energy, Inc. ("Customer") and ENA Upstream Company, LLC ("Company") regarding the purchase and sale of gas on the following terms.
 Company to purchase and receive (Buyer) and Customer to sell and deliver (Seller).

-SELLER’S INTERESTS: The undivided interests owned or controlled by Seller (or the undivided interests from which Seller has obtained a right to exclusively purchase the gas production from the producer that owns or controls such interests) in and to leaseholds, royalties, overriding royalties, and all additional right, title, interest or claim of every kind and character of Seller in the gas reserves underlying, and production, to the extent attributable to the Subject Well(s), together with any pool, communitized area or unit applicable to such wells, and any and all hereafter acquired interests in production from such wells and any and all renewals and extensions or amendments of any of the same, limited to the MaxDQ of _________ MMBtu per Day.
-WHATS THE DIFFERENCE BETWEEN BASELOAD AND MAXDQ?
+SELLER’S INTERESTS: The undivided interests owned or controlled by Seller (or the undivided interests from which Seller has obtained a right to exclusively purchase the gas production from the producer that owns or controls such interests) in and to leaseholds, royalties, overriding royalties, and all additional right, title, interest or claim of every kind and character of Seller in the gas reserves underlying, and production, to the extent attributable to the Subject Well(s), together with any pool, communitized area or unit applicable to such wells, and any and all hereafter acquired interests in production from such wells and any and all renewals and extensions or amendments of any of the same.

 FIELD NAME/COUNTY/STATE: